At Spring Common Academy we have a dedicated teacher and a TA who coordinate Sensory practice across the school.

 - through a particularly vivid form of ‘daydreaming’

 These ‘defence mechanisms’ can both make the student with ASC unavailable for conventional learning experiences and make them likely to experience great stress if a someone cuts across the strategy they are deploying with a particular demand.
-Consequently, at Spring Common Academy, with the support of our Occupational Therapy colleagues, we have a range of strategies in place to keep the sensory diet we provide for our students manageable and thereby reduce the need for sensory defensive strategies to be deployed.
+Consequently, at Spring Common Academy, we have a range of strategies in place to keep the sensory diet we provide for our students manageable and thereby reduce the need for sensory defensive strategies to be deployed.

 It is a central part of our school ethos that all of our children should have access to the full range of experiences offered within the school.
 For this reason, all students belong to mixed ability class groups, with similarly aged peers.
 Some students, including those with ASC, require opportunities to follow programmes away from the class group.
 This may be for a range of reasons, including where the classroom environment cannot be adapted sufficiently to provide a low arousal learning context for a particular child.
 In this case the low arousal environments of the ASC base rooms may be timetabled for a child to follow individualised learning programmes.

 Sometimes a teacher or other member of staff may become concerned about a pattern of behaviours displayed by a child, for example, placing hands over their ears for extended periods of time or repeatedly screaming without obvious cause.
-In these cases it may be helpful to request the assistance of an Occupational Therapist, who may complete a sensory profile for the child, identifying areas of hyper (over) and hypo (under) sensitivity.
-The OT will then develop a programme, planning recommendations to support the child.
+In these cases it may be helpful to request the assistance of our Sensory team who may complete a sensory profile for the child, identifying areas of hyper (over) and hypo (under) sensitivity.
+The Sensory team will then develop a programme, planning recommendations to support the child.

 - changes to the environment